Maternity Services

 Women with a history of miscarriages who are pregnant again can contact us to discuss their care needs.

-Our specialist team of staff may offer self-care advice, ask you to come to hospital to see a doctor, or offer an ultrasound scan appointment depending on your symptoms and pregnancy history.
+Our specialist team of staff may offer self-care advice, ask you to come to hospital to see a doctor, or offer an ultrasound scan appointment depending on your symptoms and pregnancy history but this may not be on the same day.

 We follow National Guidelines for ultrasound scanning in early pregnancy.(NICE)